ideascube/ansiblecube/DOC/readme.md

 ### What does Ansible ?

-This playbook install :
+This playbook installs :

 * [ideascube software](http://github.com/ideascube/ideascube/).
 It can be installed simply with the [apt tool from Debian](http://repos.ideascube.org/debian/jessie).
-However, ansiblecube take care of all the small tweak to make it work.
+However, ansiblecube will take care of all the small tweaks to make it work.

 * Kiwix-server to load ZIM files